ganfra/MaterialSpinner/README.md

 You can set a hint and a floating label text.
 If no floating label text is provided, the hint will be set instead.

-Java side, you use it like a normal spinner, setting an adapter to it.
+Java side, you use it like a regular spinner, setting an adapter to it.
 ```java
  String[] ITEMS = {"Item 1", "Item 2", "Item 3", "Item 4", "Item 5", "Item 6"};
  ArrayAdapter<String> adapter = new ArrayAdapter<String>(this, android.R.layout.simple_spinner_item, ITEMS);